juniper-lake/CoLoRSdb/docs/tutorial.md

 ### 3. Test to make sure miniwdl works

 > [!WARNING]
-> You cannot launch miniwdl from an interactive `srun` session.
+> You cannot launch miniwdl on SLURM from an interactive `srun` session.

 ```
 # activate your virtual environment